 - Place the water and sugar in a medium pot over medium high heat.
 Bring to a boil.

-- For a traditional cranberry sauce: Add the cranberries to a pot and boil for 1 minute.
+- For a traditional cranberry sauce: Add the cranberries to the pot and boil for 1 minute.
 Reduce the heat to medium low and simmer for 10 minutes or until cranberries have burst.

 - Add the salt, cinnamon and vanilla extract to the sauce, then cook for 1 minute.